phauer/bulk-url-checker/README.md

 - Some Metadata in the HTML head (language, title, canonical URL)
 - Search for PHP include error messages

-This way, you can do refactorings on your website and be sure, that nothing critical broke.
+This way, you can do refactorings on your website and be sure that nothing critical broke.

 ## Usage